Why has the City prepared the Masterplan?

 What happens after the consultation has closed?

-When will the development take place?
+When will the project be built?